opendaylight/docs/docs/release-notes/projects/transportpce.rst

 Python code of the functional test part has also been improved, and the migration of our functional tests towards the RFC8040 has just started.
 Finally, P-SR1 also brings some code improvements (highlighted by sonar) and few fixes.

+P-SR2 brings a given number of improvements, whether in the business code (technical debt reduction) or again in the functional tests code.
+P-SR2 includes the migration of all functional tests towards the new restconf url using RFC8040 (in complement of nb-bierman02 about to be removed).
+This service release also includes the management of new OTN use cases using 100G OTN switch (see description above).
+P-SR2 also includes some fixes regarding the T-API implementation (topologies and begining of the connectivity service implementation).
+At last, P-SR2 brings much of developments to support the end-to-end management of services for intermediate high rates (200GE, 300GE).
+Let's note also that P-SR2 improves the way to manage OLM timer values (using specific environment variables), depending on whether TransportPCE is controlling real OpenROADM devices or simulators.

 New Features
 ============